Maurice Leyne

-Maurice Richard Leyne (1820-1854) was an Irish nationalist, repeal agitator and member of Young Ireland.
-He was born in 1820 the grand-nephew of Daniel O'Connell and only member of the family to align themselves with the Young Ireland movement.
+Maurice Richard Leyne (c.
+1820-1854) was an Irish nationalist, repeal agitator and member of Young Ireland.
+He was born in about 1820 the grand-nephew of Daniel O'Connell and only member of the family to align himself with the Young Ireland movement.

 He was an editor of The Nation on its re-launch in 1849 along with Charles Gavan Duffy, in 1854, Leyne had previously contributed content to the paper in its earlier guise.
 Leyne left The Nation and moved to Thurles to become editor of the Tipperary Leader newspaper.